Medications and Drugs

 What is the most important information I should know about dalfampridine (Ampyra)?

 You should not use dalfampridine if you are allergic to it, or if you have moderate to severe kidney disease, if you have ever had a seizure (convulsions), or if you are also taking another multiple sclerosis drug called Fampridine.

+High doses of dalfampridine may increase your risk of seizure.
 Do not take more than 2 tablets in a 24-hour period.
 Do not use a tablet that has been broken or crushed.
 A broken tablet can release too much of the drug at one time.
-This can increase your risk of having a seizure.

 Stop taking dalfampridine and call your doctor at once if you a seizure, pain or burning when you urinate, problems with your balance, numbness or tingly feeling, or a relapse of your MS symptoms.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.